-In his research with Gaur and Raman, Kesavan was able to more accurately predict retail business performance than were Wall St. equity analysts.
-By obtaining operational data such as store growth, selling, general and administrative expenses, capital investments per store, accounts-payable-to-inventory ratio from sources such as Standard & Poor’s Compustat database, corporate 10-K filings and the University of Michigan’s Survey Research Center, Kesavan and his colleagues were able to produce sales forecasts that were more accurate than consensus Wall St. predictions between 2004 and 2007.
+In his research with Gaur and Raman, Kesavan could more accurately predict retail business performance than were Wall Street equity analysts.
+They obtained operational data such as store growth, selling, general and administrative expenses, capital investments per store, accounts-payable-to-inventory ratio from sources such as Standard & Poor’s Compustat database, corporate 10-K filings and the University of Michigan’s Survey Research Center.
+They then produced sales forecasts that were more accurate than consensus Wall Street predictions between 2004 and 2007.
 Kesavan’s team predicted retail business performance with a lower mean absolute percentage error (MAPE) rate of 4.13 percent for its test sample of 230 firm-year data points from 2004 to 2007.
 Meanwhile, consensus estimates among Wall St. equity analysts for the same period carried a MAPE rate of 4.49 percent.

 Further, when Kesavan and his colleagues compared their predictions for retailers in four categories (over-inventoried, under-inventoried, over-priced and under-priced), the differences in accuracy were even greater.
 The MAPE of Kesavan’s model was 4.67 percent while the MAPE of the consensus forecasts was 5.67 percent, thus representing a 16 percent improvement in forecast accuracy.

-Although Wall St. analysts typically don’t include operational data in their forecast models, many retailers themselves do, says Kesavan.
+Although Wall Street analysts typically don’t include operational data in their forecast models, many retailers themselves do, says Kesavan.

 “I was talking to the CFO of a large North Carolina-based home furnishings retailer who told me how they incorporated these (operational) relationships into their forecast simulations,” says Kesavan.
 “So if they changed their inventory by 10 percent and (profit) margin by 5 percent, they’re able to determine how those changes might impact future performance.”